pseamusmcdonald/cs50x-programs/image-filter-program/README.md

 The starting point for this program was everything but an essentialy void helpers.c file.
 See my contributions there.

+**Note** You may only use uncompressed, 24bit BMP images.
+Use this converter to change other images.

 *This project for CS50 is meant to be compiled with clang.*

 To compile: